Battle of Antonov Airport

-The battle of Antonov Airport, also known as the battle of Hostomel Airport, was a military engagement which occurred at the Antonov Airport in Hostomel, Kyiv Oblast, during the Kyiv offensive of the Russian invasion of Ukraine.
+The Battle of Antonov Airport, also known as the Battle of Hostomel Airport, was a military engagement which occurred at Antonov Airport in Hostomel, Kyiv Oblast, during the Kyiv offensive of the Russian invasion of Ukraine.

-On 24 February 2022, a few hours after the President of Russia, Vladimir Putin announced the beginning of a "special military operation" in Ukraine, Russian troops of the Russian Airborne Forces (VDV) made an air assault on Antonov Airport with the objective of capturing it.
+On 24 February 2022, a few hours after the president of Russia, Vladimir Putin announced the beginning of a "special military operation" in Ukraine, Russian troops of the Russian Airborne Forces (VDV) made an air assault on Antonov Airport with the objective of capturing it.
 The airport held strategic value as it was located less than 10 km outside of the capital Kyiv, which would allow Russian troops to airlift more troops and heavier equipment to directly threaten the city.
 However, the Ukrainian military responded with a counter-attack which encircled the unsupported Russian forces and repelled the initial assault.
 The attack resumed on the next day with another air assault by the VDV combined with a ground assault by armored reinforcements coming from the Belarusian border, breaking through the Ukrainian defenses.
 The airport was then captured by the Russian forces.

 Despite this, the unexpected Ukrainian resistance foiled the plans for a quick capture of Kyiv, and the airport was too damaged to be used as a functional airstrip.

 The Antonov An-225 Mriya, the world's largest airplane, was destroyed in its hangar during the battle.

 On 2 April, Ukraine restored control of the airport following the Russian withdrawal from Kyiv Oblast.